ShirleyIT/sample-react-immutableJs/README.md

 * Simple src/app.jsx and src/styles/style.scss (local module scss).
 * Webpack configuration for development (with hot reloading) and production (with minification).
-* Webpack dll configuration for development to pack common modules.
 * CSS module loading, so you can include all of your css style in app.jsx by
 ```import './path/to.css';```.
 * Both js(x) and css hot loaded during development.